zonkypop/BlendyPose/README.md

 Blender Motion Capture using your camera!

 ## Note
-This fork of BlendyPose supports Windows installs.
+This fork of BlendyPose supports Windows full installs.

 The original will install to your system's Python, while this version will install to Blender's Python.